MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-browse-safer.md

 The following toggle settings are available:

 - Toggle Off (Default): Feature is turned off
+- Toggle On – Basic (Recommended): Microsoft Edge will apply added security protection to the less visited sites.
+This preserves the user experience for the most popular sites on the web.
-- Toggle On – Balanced (Recommended): Microsoft Edge will apply added security protections when users visit  unfamiliar sites but bypass those protections for commonly visited sites.
+- Toggle On – Balanced: Microsoft Edge will apply added security protections when users visit  unfamiliar sites but bypass those protections for commonly visited sites.
 This combination provides a practical level of protection against attackers while preserving the user experience for a user’s usual tasks on the web.
 - Toggle On – Strict: Microsoft Edge will apply added security protections for all the sites a user visits.
 Users may report some challenges accomplishing their usual tasks.

 The following screenshot shows the "Enhance your security on the web" configuration page, with enhanced security enabled and set to provide Balanced security.

 :::image type="content" source="media/microsoft-edge-security-browse-safer/browse-safer-enhance-security-dialog.png" alt-text="Dialog to configure balanced security on the web.":::

+### How "Basic" mode works

+Basic mode is a static mode that only applies these security mitigations to non-top sites.
+This mode doesn't take a user’s behavior into account and only enables the feature on less visited sites.

 ### How "Balanced" mode works